 4) Powerful and Robust Third Party Add-ons

 Although not exclusive to Google's ecosystem, G-Suite has an impressive marketplace of thousands of add-ons, some of which have millions of users.
-These add-ons can synergize with each other as well - for example, you can use Kloudio to automatically pull distribution data into G Sheets from a database and then use a separate third party add-on to perform linear optimization on the data to optimize shipping routes and quantities.
-The fact that G-Suite is web based means that add-ons can easily integrate with the web as they often come linked with a chrome-extension.
+These add-ons can synergize with each other as well.
+The fact that G-Suite is web-based means that add-ons can easily integrate with the web as they often link with a chrome-extension.

-For a few powerful add-ons to start with, check out Bit.com’s list of add-ons for businesses and CoolCatTeacher’s list of add-ons for education institutions.
+For a few powerful add-ons to start with, check out Bit.com’s list of add-ons for businesses.

-Microsoft Office 365 comes with the powerful Active Directory for centralized identity management and Azure, which complements internal infrastructure for backup and data recovery.
-In these areas, G-Suite is fine but lacking compared to Microsoft's great user controls.
-Firms using G-Suite will have less control over individual users and monitoring activity - and should an employee leave the company, G-Suite can rescind data access but the nature of the web platform itself is obviously more prone to sketchy behavior compared to traditional desktop based ecosystems.
+Microsoft Office 365 comes with the powerful Active Directory for centralized identity management and Azure.
+Which complements internal infrastructure for backup and data recovery.
+In these areas, G-Suite is fine but lacking in comparison to Microsoft's great user controls.
+Firms using G-Suite will have less control over individual users and monitoring activity.
+And should an employee leave the company, G-Suite can rescind data access but the nature of the web platform itself is obviously more prone to sketchy behavior compared to traditional desktop-based ecosystems.
 Rest assured though - Google has been making great progress in taking enterprise security and user control seriously.

-Say what you will about Windows 10, but Microsoft has done a superb job in creating a consistent software ecosystem across a variety of devices with the cloud obviously playing a central role.
+Say what you will about Windows 10, but Microsoft has done a superb job in creating a consistent software ecosystem.
 Office 365 gives a more unified experience across desktop, tablet, and mobile devices.
-G-Suite tools obviously support all devices, but the experience can be inconsistent across platforms and even across different mobile operating systems.
+G-Suite tools obviously support all devices.
+But the experience can be inconsistent across platforms and even across different mobile operating systems.

-As the nimble, agile trend continues to spread across all enterprises, G-Suite should be the top solution for firms of all sizes - especially when looking into the future.
-For now, the perfect complementary to G-Suite are third-party platforms and add-ins, which can expand functionality and also aid in migration from Windows shops.
-In our next blog post, we will discuss this thoroughly and go over how a business can painlessly and easily migrate data and workflows from their current solution to G-Suite and take advantage of Google's amazing ecosystem.
+As the nimble, agile trend continues to spread across all enterprises.
+G-Suite should be the top solution for firms of all sizes.
+Especially when looking into the future.
+For now, the perfect complement to G-Suite is third-party platforms and add-ins.
+Which can expand functionality and also aid in migration from Windows shops.
+In our next blog post, we will discuss how a business can easily migrate data and workflows.
+From their current solution to G-Suite and take advantage of Google's amazing ecosystem.

 It is also worthy to note that, despite the differences between G-Suite and Microsoft Office, Kloudio supports both Microsoft Excel and Google Sheets - so that’s one less thing you have to worry about.

-If you or your firm has any experience transitioning from a Windows shop to a Google shop (or the other way around) let us know!
+If you or your firm has any experience transitioning from a Windows shop to a Google shop let us know!